YU000jp/show-weekday-and-week-number/readme.md

 ### Localize journal link 🆕

-- If the day of the week is not included in user date format, add the localized day of the week to the date link
+- If the day of the week is not included in user date format, add the localized day of the week to the journal link
-- If it is included in the format, localize the day of the week in the date link
+- If it is included in the format, localize the day of the week in the journal link
 - 2023/07/22 => 2023/07/22 (Saturday)
   > (Saturday) is the localized day of the week.